 - Persistent - Not every idea or business venture will be a success, but the best entrepreneurs have the resilience to pick themselves up after a failure and the perseverance and tenacity to keep going.

 - Visionary - Entrepreneurs don't simply dream big.
 Their actions turn ideas into reality and they're savvy enough to identify future business opportunities.

 As well as possessing these entrepreneurial skills, you'll also need to be wise enough to ensure that any shortcomings that you possess are compensated for.
 This usually requires recruiting other individuals and the ability to attract external support.

 How do entrepreneurs finance new ventures?

 Even the smallest enterprise requires huge effort and dedication.
 Entrepreneurs often work extremely long hours initially, spending as much time on their plans as possible.

 As described in how to start a business, funding possibilities for start-up businesses do exist.
 However, in order to get this support you’ll need to first complete plenty of market research and write a successful business plan.
 Indeed, the majority of entrepreneurs self-fund most of their initial costs, usually through their savings.

 However, entrepreneurs can take several financial shortcuts.
 For example, many ventures begin at home rather than in business premises - and cash flow can become a big problem once the organisation outgrows the home working environment.
 At this point, expenditure may well temporarily outweigh income.

 Find out more

-- Discover the 7 mistakes to avoid when setting up a business.
+- Discover the things to avoid when starting a business.